PatAPizza56/ArenaProject/README.md

 ### Info

-Created on: `12/20/20`
+Created on: `12/20/20`/
-Skills learned: C# networking in unity, C# game development, Rendering in unity using URP Project difficulty: 8/10
+Skills learned: C# networking in unity, C# game development, Rendering in unity using URP/ Project difficulty: 8/10/
 Project difficulty explained: Easy to develop using skills I am already familiar with, however has a large project scale and interconnectivity of systems

 ## Project